asmraiyan-crp/IFinance/README.md

 Requirements to run the project:

 1. IDE- Intellij
-2. JDK minimum requirements- 17.0
+2. JDK minimum requirement- 17.0
-3. JAVAFX minimum requirements- 21
+3. JAVAFX minimum requirement- 21
 4. For Database-(MySQL)

 HOW TO RUN: